AD Andromedae: Variability

 The orbital plane of the two stars is aligned to our line of sight, so each component eclipses the other when passing in front of it.
 In AD Andromedae this cycle repeats with a period 20 minutes less than one day.

 A cyclic variation of 14.3 years in the orbital period of this binary system has been reported, and this could be an effect of another body orbiting in this system.

+AD Andromedae received its variable star designation in 1927.